 Activists Work to Shield Their Communities From the State

-Activists across the nation are already preparing for an expansion of policing under Trump by organizing and insulating themselves from the criminal legal system.
+Activists across the nation are already preparing for an expansion of policing under Trump by organizing and insulating themselves from the criminal punishment system.

 Barry told Truthout that Million Hoodies is looking to the historical precedent set by the Black Panthers under President Nixon for ideas on how to safeguard their own communities under Trump.